xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 // Another way to get the indices var indexABC = hit.indices;{% endhighlight %}

-Internally, xeogl performs the following steps for this picking method:
+Internally, xeogl performs the following steps for this type of picking:

 1. User ray-picks at given canvas coordinates.
 2. Render the scene to an auxiliary frame buffer, filling each entity with a unique colour that is the RBGA-encoded